 Most importantly, United Trust Bank is authorised by the Prudential Regulation Authority (PRA) and regulated by the Financial Conduct Authority (FCA) and Prudential Regulation Authority (PRA).
 In addition, United Trust Bank is a member of the Financial Services Compensation Scheme (FSCS), so funds placed with the provider would be covered up to £85,000 per person, should the provider go out of business.

 For more information on the FSCS, please take a look at our handy guide or call us on 0800 011 9705 to speak to one of our expert savings advisers.

 United Trust Bank regularly features in our best buy tables in a variety of different categories and beyond this, the provider has a number of other competitive accounts to choose from.

 One of the most interesting aspects of United Trust Bank’s savings range is the number of different customers and needs that the provider caters for.
 It allows accounts to be opened under Power of Attorney and Court of Protection Deputyship, for different types of businesses, as well as for pension funds and trusts and also for registered charities.
 This should be commended as, for some of these groups and needs, accounts can be difficult to find and open.

-To compare these accounts to the rest of the market and for more information on alternatives, take a look at our Best Buy Tables.
+To compare its accounts to the rest of the market and for more information on alternatives, take a look at our Best Buy Tables.

 Application Process and Customer Service